 Nick Faldo won the Torquay Golf Club Pro-Am as a young 17-year-old, claiming his first pay cheque as a professional.
 As part of the club’s centenary celebrations, his inaugural win is commemorated in the clubhouse by a number of mementos donated by Sir Nick, including a signed photograph on which the six-time major champion wrote: “To Torquay Golf Club my ‘First’ Major!!”

-Torquay Golf Club will host the Senior Men’s County Championship finals in October 2020, an event contested by four senior men’s county teams, each representing one of England Golf’s regional groups.
+Torquay Golf Club was due to host the Senior Men’s County Championship finals in October 2020, an event contested by four senior men’s county teams, each representing one of England Golf’s regional groups, but the event was cancelled due to the COVID-19 pandemic.